How do you choose the right speakers?

 You also have the option of passive, active or powered speakers.

-You’ll find most speakers on the market are passive – this means all the power comes from your amplifier, and the speakers direct the signal to their separate drivers via a crossover.
+Most speakers are passive – all the power used to make them work comes from your amplifier, with the speakers directing the signal to their separate drivers via a crossover.

-With active speakers, however, there’s a lot going on.
-Because the crossovers work at line-level rather than speaker-level, you can use more accurate components, and therefore calibrate with more accuracy.
+With active speakers, however, each driver is fed by its own amplifier.
+Because, therefore, the crossovers work at line-level rather than speaker-level, you can use more accurate components, and therefore calibrate with more accuracy.

-The main downside of this isn’t so much the cost (they are more expensive – though if you consider the cost of a standalone amp to go with your passive speakers, actives often turn out to be better value for money), but that if you want to upgrade your system, you’re going to have to do so with the whole thing.
+The main downside of this isn’t so much the cost - powered speakers are more expensive at first glance, but you are, of course, buying the amplification to go with them, so they can turn out to be better value for money than a separate speaker and amp combo.
+It's more that, if you want to upgrade your system in the future, you’re going to have to do so with the whole thing.

 That’s where you may end up spending more money in the long run.